ItsHaysus/IT-Common-Changes-Batch/README.md

-"Batch files to help my IT job, wroted in powershell and batch"
+"Batch files to help my IT job, written in powershell and batch"